-Move on (S2020): lessons learned from my last sideprojects
+Move on (S2020): lessons from my last side projects

 I say these words regularly.
 Why not write about it?

-You may have noticed, that I don’t like to fit in a box and love moving from one environment to another even if I’m not a fan of moving from all to all but I rather prefer this than staying idle.
+You may have noticed I don’t like to fit in a box and love moving from one environment to another, even if I’m not a fan of moving from all to all.
+I’d rather do that than stay idle.

 Life

-The last few months were really... interesting.
-No need to remember what went wrong in the world lately, life is really tough sometimes.
-Never forget all the privileges you have, give back whenever you can and help make the world a better place.
+The last few months were really… interesting.
+No need to remember what went wrong in the world lately.
+Life is tough sometimes.
+Never forget all the privileges you have.
+Give back whenever you can and help make the world a better place.

-I’ve been reading Becoming Steve Jobs, which is a book I recommend even if you don’t like the man.
-You see all the things he went through to become the leader he has been.
+I’ve been reading Becoming Steve Jobs, which I recommend even if you don’t like the man.
+You see all the things he went through to become the leader he was.

-My 2nd year at my college HETIC ended in late June, it was a cool year spent there with mindful people, both students and staff members.
-I love spending time there, the place is really motivating and push us to go higher.
+My 2nd year at HETIC ended in late June.
+It was a cool year spent there with mindful people, both students and staff.
+I love spending time there — the place is really motivating and pushes us higher.

-I also had my first internship which is a really nice experience into the professional world.
-I’ve learned many things, and taught them few others.
+I also had my first internship, which was a really nice experience into the professional world.
+I learned many things, and taught a few others.

 About Walk

 Back in 2017, I thought about an app that would promote local tourism.
-I had a little thinking about it and made the decision that a webapp or an app would be the perfect fit for it: suggest monuments around your location based on a free time parameter.
-It then would generate a circular walk.
+I had a little thinking about it and decided that a webapp or app would be the perfect fit: suggest monuments around your location based on a free-time parameter.
+It would then generate a circular walk.
 You can read more about it here.

-After a really nice Product Hunt launch (pro tip: don’t launch publicly when your hosting provider is doing a planned maintenance 🙃 ), with few anecdotes I should be sharing one day around a coffee if we meet, I was not seeing all the issues that might be existing.
+After a really nice Product Hunt launch (pro tip: don’t launch publicly when your hosting provider is doing planned maintenance), with a few anecdotes worth sharing over a coffee if we meet, I wasn’t seeing all the issues that might exist.

-The most obvious one was the UX, what a mess to have to sign up for this!
+The most obvious one was the UX — what a mess to have to sign up for this.
 I was thinking from the developer side and not the user side anymore at some point while building it.
-Moreover, when I came back to the user-side of the product, I’ve seen how hard it was to keep the benefits of actual walks when using it: having to use a defined, imposed path over a free path was the opposite concept of the problem I tried to solve.
+When I came back to the user side, I saw how hard it was to keep the benefits of an actual walk: having to use a defined, imposed path over a free path was the opposite of the problem I was trying to solve.

 How have I tried to fix it?